Plant-Based Replacements for Meat

 Some people even make their own tempeh at home!
 It’s usually very affordable though, so no need to rush into creating it from scratch.

 Tofu has been around for over 2000 years in Asia!
-Tofu is made from soybeans, it’s low in calories and fat, rich in calcium and is high in complete protein.
+Tofu is made from soybeans, it’s low in calories and fat, rich in calcium, and is high in complete protein.
 It’s also cholesterol-free, just like all plant-based foods.
 Tofu has a neutral taste, so you can use it in many recipes, using different flavors each time.

-We love using tofu for nuggets, pâté, stir-fries, lasagna, sushi, curry and lots of other dishes.
+We love using tofu for nuggets, pâté, stir-fries, lasagna, sushi, curry, and lots of other dishes.

-Soya chunks or TVP (textured vegetable protein) is made from soybeans that are turned into soy flour after the oil has been extracted from them.
+Soya chunks or TVP (textured vegetable protein) are made from soybeans that are turned into soy flour after the oil has been extracted from them.
 It is usually the cheapest type of meat substitute, and it’s filled with protein and fiber!
 Soya chunks absorb the flavor of the sauce you cook it in, making it super versatile!
-It comes in different shapes and sizes and can be used to make plant-based dishes like schnitzel, shepherd’s pie, tacos, bolognese, patties and many more.
+It comes in different shapes and sizes and can be used to make plant-based dishes like schnitzel, shepherd’s pie, tacos, bolognese, patties, and many more.